tersesystems/echopraxia/BENCHMARKS.md

 Implementations are set up with a null / no-op appender, so only the time going through the API and the implementation.

+**NOTE**: when running benchmarks, please ensure you are dealing with an appropriately cooled system!
+Benchmarks become surprisingly inaccurate when your computer is hot enough, as the CPU will turn on thermal throttling to manage excess temperatures.

 ## Logstash Implementation

 Uses logback 1.2.10 and logstash-logback-encoder 7.0.1.